STI: Turbocharge NLP Inference at the Edge via Elastic Pipelining: Pipeline planning

-To this end, \sys{} conducts a two-stage planning: 1) Compute planning.
-Based on measured computation time of a layer, it proposes the largest submodel R' allowed by T. 2) IO planning.
-It assigns each layer an \textit{accumulated IO budget} (AIB) for tracking layerwise IO resources and attempts to consume them to fill submodel R' with shards.
-It does so by allocating higher \bt{}s to most important shards.
+\paragraph{Two-stage planning} Towards the goals, \sys{} conducts a two-stage planning: 1) Compute planning.
+Based on measured computation delay of a layer, it proposes the largest submodel R' bound by T, which has the maximum FLOPs.
+2) IO planning.
+It first assigns an \textit{accumulated IO budget} (AIB) to each layer of the submodel R' for tracking layerwise IO resources.
+To allocate and saturate the IO resources, \sys{} attempts to consume each layer's AIB.
+Starting from most important shards, \sys{} assigns them a higher \bt{}, e.g. 6-bit; it does so iteratively for less important shards, until no AIB is left for each layer.
 We next describe details.

-\subsection{Prerequisite: offline profiling}
+\subsection{Prerequisite: Offline Profiling}

-The following measurements are done ahead of time. \paragraph{Hardware capability} \sys{} measures them on the mobile device at installation time. \begin{myitemize} \item IO delay $T_{io}(k)$ as a function of bitwidth $k$. \sys{} measures the average disk access delay for loading one shard in $k$ \bt{}, where $k=2 \dots 6, 32$.
+The following measurements are done ahead of time, off the inference execution path. \paragraph{Hardware capability} \sys{} measures the following hardware capabilities of a mobile device at installation time. \begin{myitemize} \item IO delay $T_{io}(k)$ as a function of bitwidth $k$. \sys{} measures the average disk access delay for loading one shard in $k$ \bt{}, where $k=2 \dots 6, 32$.
 It only has to measure one shard per \bt{} because all others have same amount of parameters.

 \item Computation delay $T_{comp}(l, m, \textit{freq})$ as a function of $l$, the input sentence length, $m$, the number of shards per layer (e.g. $m=3 \dots 12$), and $\textit{freq}$ as the current operating frequency of CPU/GPU.
 It fixes $l$ to be commonly used input lengths after padding (e.g. $l=128$).
 It does a dry run for each $(l, m, \textit{freq})$ tuple on one \tfm{} layer.
-It measures the average execution delay, including decompressing $m$ shards in 6-\bt{} and subsequent \tfm{} execution.
-Although decompression delay is strictly dependent on the \bt{} of a shard, their differences are negligible in practice, e.g. less than 1ms; measuring 6-\bt{} shards further provides an upper bound for decompression delays, ensuring \sys{} still stays under the target latency in the ``worst'' case, i.e. decompressing all 6-bit shards.
+It measures the average execution delay as the decompression delay of $m$ shards in 6-\bt{} and the execution delay of the \tfm{} layer composed by the $m$ shards.
+Although the decompression delay is strictly dependent on the shard \bt{}, the delay differences between individual \bt{}s are negligible in practice, e.g. $<1ms$; measuring 6-\bt{} shards further bounds the decompression delays, ensuring \sys{} always stays under the target latency.

 \end{myitemize}

 The delays can be recorded offline and replayed at run time because they are data-independent~\cite{driverlet,tinystack} and are shown deterministic~\cite{asymo}, w.r.t. the parameters $k, l, m, \text{and}\ \textit{freq}$.